sgoertzen/heroic-clicker/README.md

 ## Instructions (requires 64bit windows):
 1. Download the latest release from https://github.com/sgoertzen/heroic-clicker/releases
+2. Extract the zip file to a folder of your choice
-2. Double click the HeroicClicker.exe
+3. Double click the HeroicClicker.exe
-3. Profit!
+4. Profit!

 ## Hotkeys
 - F11 - Pause (press F11 to resume)